enzo-project/enzo-dev/doc/manual/source/parameters/hierarchy.rst

 ``NumberOfRootGridTilesPerDimensionPerProcessor`` (external)
     Splits the root grid into 2^(dimensions*this parameter) grids per MPI process.
 Default: 1 ``UserDefinedRootGridLayout`` (external)
    A three element array.
-Splits the root grid into `N` subgrids where `N` is the product of the supplied values.
+Splits the root grid into ``N`` subgrids where ``N`` is the product of the supplied values.
 The first entry corresponds to the number of root grid decompositions along the x axis of the simulation, the second element the number of decompositions along the y axis, and the third the number of decompositions along the z axis.

    This parameter is only used if all three elements of the array are set to a value different from the dummy default value.
-If that is the case the root grid will be `manually` decomposed and the values supplied for ``NumberOfRootGridTilesPerDimensionPerProcessor`` will be ignored.
-This is most useful when an automatic root grid decomposition is inefficient (for example in a deeply nested isolated galaxy simulation).
+If that is the case the root grid will be *manually* decomposed and the value supplied for ``NumberOfRootGridTilesPerDimensionPerProcessor`` will be ignored.
+This is most useful when an automatic root grid decomposition is inefficient (for example, in a deeply nested isolated galaxy simulation).

+   This parameter should be used with caution since it is possible to get into a situation where there are fewer grids than CPU cores.
+Normally this can never happen since there will always be at least one root grid tile for every CPU.
+Most simulations assume you will be running with as many root grid tiles as CPUs - if you instead opt to reduce the number of root grid tiles per CPU to a number less than one, Enzo might break in unpredictable ways.
    Default: -99999 -99999 -99999

 ``FastSiblingLocatorEntireDomain`` (external)
     In zoom-in calculations, the fast sibling locator doesn't need to search the entire domain.
 Turning this parameter on restricts the finder to the inner nested grid.
 Currently broken.
 Default: 0
 ``MoveParticlesBetweenSiblings`` (external)